Giovani dos Santos: Villarreal

-LA Galaxy
+Los Angeles Galaxy

 On 15 July 2015, the Major League Soccer club LA Galaxy announced the signing of dos Santos as a Designated Player, in a reported US$7 million deal.

 On 6 August, dos Santos made his competitive debut and scored his first competitive goal for the Galaxy in a CONCACAF Champions League fixture against Trinidadian side Central FC.
 Three days later, he made his MLS debut and scored a goal and provided an assist in the 3–1 win over Seattle Sounders FC.

 On October 2, it was reported that dos Santos made that year's FIFA Ballon d'Or longlist.

 In July 2016, dos Santos was included in the roster for the 2016 MLS All-Star Game.
 On 21 July 2016, he came off of the bench during the quarter-finals of the U.S. Open Cup, scoring within three minutes of coming onto the pitch.
 The goal help the Galaxy start a comeback leading to a 4–2 victory over Seattle Sounders to advance to the semi-finals for the first time in ten years.

 In July 2017, Dos Santos was included in the roster for the 2017 MLS All-Star Game.

 On 1 March 2019, LA Galaxy announced they had exercised its one offseason buyout of a guaranteed contract on dos Santos, thus releasing him from the team.

-América
+Club América

 On 6 July 2019, Dos Santos officially joined Mexican side Club América.
 He played in the Liga MX for the first time after reaching a three-year agreement with América, being handed the number 10 shirt.
 In his first Súper Clasico against Guadalajara on 28 September, dos Santos suffered a thigh injury following a tackle from Antonio Briseño, with the defender piercing dos Santos' skin with his studs and leaving a deep gash in his right leg.
 He was stretchered off the field and immediately taken to a nearby hospital.
 Club América later released a statement revealing the player had suffered a wound in the quadriceps of the right thigh and would require surgery, thereby ruling him out of action for up to six weeks.

-Club América chose not to extend its working relationship with the player and released him on 15 June 2021.
+On 15 June 2021, Club América released dos Santos.